aracid/100DaysOfMLCode/README.md

 # 100DaysOfMLCode
 Repository of the AI journey 100 Days of ML Code
+Total Time : 2 Hours

 # 100 Days Of ML Code - Log

 ## Day 1 : October 9th 2018
 1 Hour

-Introduction into Q Learning
+### Introduction into Q Learning
 Difference between On Policy and Off Policies.

-Q Learning is Off Policy Method.
+- Q Learning is Off Policy Method.
-### Temporal differences is similar to a moving average.
+- Temporal differences is similar to a moving average.
-### Adaptive learning rate - to assist in speed.
+- Adaptive learning rate - to assist in speed.
 If Alpha is too high, we may miss the sweet spot, if its too low, then its to slow to train.

+### Neural Material Synthesis
 Neural Material Synthesis is something that interests me, and as I am currently working on an animated feature that requires synthetic textures, this approach would make sense.

 ### Alpha go has been revised